johnhutchinson99/classicplatformer/README.md

 ## Running Tests
 ### Running JUnit Test in Eclipse
- 1. Follow Step 1 of "Accessing Demo 2 - Compiling and Running: Using Eclipse"
+ 1. Follow Step 1 of "Accessing Final Game - Compiling and Running: Using Eclipse"
  2. Ensure that the JUnit 4 library is included in the Java Build Path of the project.
- 3. In the Eclipse Package Explorer, right-click "PhysicsTest.java", hover over "Run As", then select "JUnit Test".
+ 3. In the Eclipse Package Explorer, go to the "backend" package and then right-click "PhysicsTest.java".
+Hoover over "Run As", then select "JUnit Test".

 ### Running JUnit Test in Command Line
- 1. Follow Step 1 of "Accessing Demo 2 - Compiling and Running: Using Eclipse"
+ 1. Follow Step 1 of "Accessing Final Game - Compiling and Running: Using Command Line"
  2. Download [junit-4.12.jar](https://mvnrepository.com/artifact/junit/junit/4.12) and [hamcrest-core-1.3.jar](http://www.java2s.com/Code/Jar/h/Downloadhamcrestcore13jar.htm) and place them in the src folder.
- 3. In the command line, change the working directory to the src folder and compile using "javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java"
+ 3. In the command line, change the working directory to the src folder, and then the "backend" folder, and then compile using "javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java"
  4. Run "java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore PhysicsTest"

  ## References